nlpfromscratch/nlp-llms-resources/README.md

 * [The Future of Music - How Generative AI Is Transforming the Music Industry](https://a16z.com/the-future-of-music-how-generative-ai-is-transforming-the-music-industry/): Blog post from Anderssen-Horowitz covering a lot of recent developments in the intersection of the music industry and GenAI tools.
 * [StyleTTS2](https://github.com/yl4579/StyleTTS2): Diffusion and adversarial model for realistic speech synthesis (TTS).
 Audio samples and comparisons with previous models are [here](https://styletts2.github.io/).
 * [Qwen-Audio](https://qwen-audio.github.io/Qwen-Audio/): Multimodal audio understanding LLM from Alibaba Group
+* [Audio Diffusion Pytorch](https://github.com/archinetai/audio-diffusion-pytorch): A fully featured audio diffusion library in PyTorch, from researchers at ElevenLabs.
+*

 #### Video and Animation